superphy/version-1/Manuscript/bmc_microbiology/superphy_bmc_article.md

 selected, along with all 1641 public genomes.
 The results are presented in an interactive matrix of gene presence / absence, as well as allele copy number (Figure @vf_output).
-Within the 1641 genomes examined, 662 possessed the *eae* gene.
+Within the 1641 genomes examined, 662 possessed any of the 11 known variants of the *eae* gene at a sequence identity cutoff of 90%.
 Additionally, SuperPhy provides a table of the results for download, where subsequent offline manipulation is possible.